70.3 Vietnam 2017 & 2018

 Swim: The swim is very straightforward, a nicely laid out course with no currents to speak of.
 A few sea lice, but I always seem to find them.
 I swam both times in just over 40 minutes, so pretty good for me.

 Bike: The bike course was the same both times - a pretty flat ride towards Da Nang and over the main bridge.
 At one point, there are a couple of loops until you head back towards transition.
 Pretty fast and I clocked sub-3 hour rides both times.
 No hazards to speak of, but I did see a couple of guys wipe out when 3-4 large 'urban cattle' crossed the road.
-I wasn't far away from being wiped out too, but going the other way and got lucky.
+I wasn't far away from being wiped out too, but was going the other way and got lucky.

 Run: As I said before, a very hot, out and back run.
 I liked the route - 10km out and 10km back all along the coast, which I find better than doing loops.
 Very little shade, so it certainly cooks you, but if you can get into your stride it's nice and flat and therefore fast.